 Bicep curl: sit or stand (with a slight bend in your knees) with a light dumbbell in each hand.
 Assume an upright posture.
 Curl the dumbbell up towards your biceps, keeping your elbows at your sides.
 Squeeze the bicep at the top of the exercise.
 Lower down slowly.
 Repeat 8-12 times.

-Tricep extension: stand (with a slight bend in your knees) and a light dumbbell in each hand.
+Triceps extension: stand (with a slight bend in your knees) and a light dumbbell in each hand.
 Bend over to a 45 degree angle with a straight back.
 With your arms at your side, and elbows at your sides, extend your hands behind you until your arms are straight.
-Squeeze the tricep at the top of the exercise.
+Squeeze the triceps at the top of the exercise.
 Lower the dumbbells down towards the floor.
 Repeat 8-12 times.

 Shoulder press: sit or stand (with a slight bend in your knees) and dumbbells ready at the top of your shoulders.
 Press the dumbbells up until your arms are straight.
 Slowly lower back down to shoulders.
 Repeat 8-12 times.